necro-nemesis/Lokinet-RPM-package/README.md

 When complete the SOURCE dir should appear as follows reflectig the latest versions.

-lokinet.ini loki-network-0.8.4.src.tar.gz loki-network-control-panel-0.3.6.src.tar.gz oxen-mq-1.2.4.src.tar.gz share
+lokinet.ini loki-network-0.8.4.src.tar.gz loki-network-control-panel-0.3.6.src.tar.gz lokinet.service oxen-mq-1.2.4.src.tar.gz share

 In order to build the three packages the three following SPEC files are required in the SPEC file of RPM package mananger.
 - lokinet.spec